 Sec.
-25-07.
+25-04.
 Technical Standards.

 - (1) DESIGN CRITERIA, STANDARDS AND SPECIFICATIONS.
 All BMPs required to comply with this ordinance shall meet the design criteria, standards and specifications based on any of the following: - (a) Design guidance and technical standards identified or developed by the Wisconsin Department of Natural Resources under subchapter V of chapter NR 151, Wis.
 Adm.
 Code. - (b) For this ordinance, soil loss is calculated using the appropriate rainfall or runoff factor, also referred to as the R factor, or an equivalent design storm using a type II distribution, with consideration given to the geographic location of the site and the period of disturbance.
-The following year and location has been selected as average annual rainfall: Green Bay, WI, 1969 (Mar 29 Nov 25). - (b) Soil loss prediction tools (such as the Universal Soil Loss Equation (USLE)) when using an appropriate rainfall or runoff factor (also referred to as the R factor) or an appropriate design storm and precipitation distribution, and when considering the geographic location of the site and the period of disturbance. - (c) Technical standards and methods approved by the Director of Public Works or his designee. - (2) OTHER STANDARDS.
-Other technical standards not identified or developed in sub.
-(1), may be used provided that the methods have been approved by the Director of Public Works or his designee.
+The following year and location has been selected as average annual rainfall: Green Bay, WI, 1969 (Mar 29 Nov 25). - (2) OTHER STANDARDS.
+Other technical standards not identified or developed in sub.(1), may be used provided that the methods have been approved by the Director of Public Works or his designee.

 Sec.
-25-08.
+25-05.
 Performance Standards for Construction Sites Under An Acre

-(1) RESPONSIBLE PARTY.
-The landowner of the construction site or other person contracted or obligated by other agreement with the landowner to implement and maintain construction site BMPs is the responsible party and shall comply with this section.
+- (1) RESPONSIBLE PARTY.
+The landowner of the construction site or other person contracted or obligated by other agreement with the landowner to implement and maintain construction site BMPs is the responsible party and shall comply with this section. - (2) EROSION AND OTHER POLLUTANT CONTROL REQUIREMENTS.

-- (2) EROSION AND OTHER POLLUTANT CONTROL REQUIREMENTS. - (a) EROSION AND SEDIMENT CONTROL PRACTICES.
+- (a) EROSION AND SEDIMENT CONTROL PRACTICES.
 Erosion and sediment control practices at each site where land disturbing construction activity is to occur shall be used to prevent or reduce all of the following: - 1.
 The deposition of soil from being tracked onto streets by vehicles. - 2.
 The discharge of sediment from disturbed areas into on-site storm water inlets. - 3.
 The discharge of sediment from disturbed areas into adjacent waters of the state. - 4.
 The discharge of sediment from drainage ways that flow off the site. - 5.
 The discharge of sediment by dewatering activities. - 6.
 The discharge of sediment eroding from soil stockpiles existing for more than 7 days. - 7.
 The discharge of sediment from erosive flows at outlets and in downstream channels. - 8.
 The transport by runoff into waters of the state of chemicals, cement, and other building compounds and materials on the construction site during the construction period.
 However, projects that require the placement of these materials in waters of the state, such as constructing bridge footings or BMP installations, are not prohibited by this subdivision. - (3) LOCATION.
 The BMPs used to comply with this section shall be located prior to runoff entering waters of the state. - (4) IMPLEMENTATION.
 The BMPs used to comply with this section shall be implemented as follows: - (a) Erosion and sediment control practices shall be constructed or installed before land disturbing construction activities begin. - (b) Erosion and sediment control practices shall be maintained until final stabilization. - (c) Final stabilization activity shall commence when land disturbing activities cease and final grade has been reached on any portion of the site. - (d) Temporary stabilization activity shall commence when land disturbing activities have temporarily ceased and will not resume for a period exceeding 14 calendar days. - (e) BMPs that are no longer necessary for erosion and sediment control shall be removed by the responsible party.